Plein Air Art, Create Art Anywhere!

 Paints and Palettes

 One of the reasons plein air painting took off during the 1800s was because of the spread of purchasable portable paints.
-Today, portable paint tubes are more than readily available and are perfect for taking outdoors whether they are pre-mixed oils, acrylics or watercolors.
+Today, portable paint tubes are more than readily available and are perfect for taking outdoors whether they are oil paints, acrylic paints or watercolor paints.
 Here are some tips for taking your paints outdoors:

 Watch plein air painter Mike Rooney explain some handy tips and tricks for painting outdoors!